eugenia1984/english/glossary.md

 - **getting to know the area**: It's a way to become more familiar with the nearby places and how to find them.

 - **get your opinion**: means to ask someone for their thoughts or feedback on a topic.
 For example: `Before making a final decision, I want to get your opinion on the design`. –> This means asking someone for their thoughts about the design.

+- **glitching**: refers to a temporary error or malfunction, especially in digital systems.
+For example: `The screen keeps glitching`. –> This means the screen isn't working properly and might flash or freeze.

 - **going out** refers to leaving a particular place, such as an office, to do an activity in another place, like eating.